News & announcements

 This photo of the 1903 Tigers baseball team comes to us from Ed Bacon.
 He wrote: "I am the grandson of Edward J. Gallagher.
 He and his brother Peter were barbers, first at 354 Centre St. and then 713 Main St. We lived on Main St. with them until the mid-1960s.
 I have a number of photos that were on the Main St. shop walls. ...
 [This one] is the Freeland Tigers baseball team, my grandfather Edward is seated on the floor on the left."

-This is an early image of the Jeddo Stars baseball team, which apparently began in 1901.
+This is the 1908 Jeddo Stars baseball team.
+The Jeddo Stars apparently began in 1901.
 Bruce Bartko sent this photo, with a note saying that it's possible that this could the 1908 team, based on the roster for that team given in an article that I had sent to his sister, Katherine Bartko Leighton - the article that I have is missing the photo that was apparently published with it.
 I found the article and its 3 photos, and sure enough, this photo from Bruce is the 1908 team!
 Here's the roster as found in the article: Front, mascot John Yalch; First row (from left), Mike Serock, Steve Batcha, manager Mike Bogansky, Mike Becker and Mike Bartko; Second row, Kelly Condrick Sr., Andy Sarosky, John Pavlinko, Gus Cherescavitch and Joe Makuta.

 Their grandfather, Mike Bartko, shown in the front row, far right, lived a long life and died in 1974 at approximately age 85, according to Katharine.
 Bruce added: "My father took me to the Jeddo Stars bar once when I was a child.
 It was nickle beer night!!!!
 He just had to go."
 The image has been digitally repaired by Jay Cawley.

-I found this photo of the 1908 Weatherly Baseball Club on eBay, and I think that I might have bid on it but was outbid.
-I saved a copy, though, and so am sharing it here.
+I found this photo of the 1908 Weatherly Baseball Club on eBay, and I think that I bid on it but was outbid.
+I saved a copy, though, and am sharing it here.

 This photo of the Hazle Brook Pirates 1937 baseball team comes from Barbara Bartol Rentenbach.
 Barbara's father played on this semi-pro team at age 17.
 Team members' names are written on the bottom of the photo [please let me know if I've mistyped any names]: Dikie Litchko, Frank Midlick, Snuffy Bartol, Joe Dufallo, Horse Witchko, John Hynick, Gusard Sessack, Mushy Kovack, John Midlick, Billy Kovalick, Louis Paulshock.